 Can be managed by increased oral hydrocortisone for 24-48 hours.
 (2-3x)

-Often an oral dose of hydrocortisone at the onset of the 'Nil by mouth' period can suffice: discuss with anaesthetist regarding when Nil by mouth period starts
+Often an oral dose of hydrocortisone at the onset of the 'Nil by mouth' (eg for gastroscopy) period can suffice: discuss with anaesthetist regarding when Nil by mouth period starts

 For more acute surgery or prolonged illness/surgery

 |Weight (kg)||Single dose Hydrocortisone